AliffKanna/birthday-blind-box/README.md

 - Fully responsive layout
 - Interactive elements powered by JavaScript
 - Organized assets (images, icons, etc.) in the `assets/` folder

+## Weakness
+- Only look good on mobile viewport
+- No background music
+- User need to reload pages to go back to initial state